 The aims and objectives based on which the Bala Mandir Research Foundation was established, were to open a Research Centre, focusing on problems pertaining to destitute, foundling, deprived, and physically and mentally disabled children, and their families.

-Starting out with the training of parents, and crèche workers, within its own institutions, BMRF now conducts regular, on-going, parenting training programmes for all those in the child’s environment, as defined by PARENTS; Pappa, Amma,Relatives, Elders, Neighbours, Teachers, and Society.
-This includes parents, schools, crèches, community workers, NGOs, ECCD training institutions, among many others.
+Starting out with the training of parents, and crèche workers within its own institutions, BMRF now conducts regular parenting and child development training programmes for all those in the child’s environment, as defined by PARENTS; Pappa, Amma,Relatives, Elders, Neighbours, Teachers, and Society.
+This includes parents, caregivers, teachers, community workers, NGOs, ECCD training institutions, Government departments, among many others.

-Our intervention methodology in the communities, aims to equip families with the necessary instruments and tools needed to promote child development.
+Our intervention methodology in the communities aims to equip families with the necessary instruments and tools needed to promote child development.
 We train field-level workers to become data collectors because of their proximity to the community.
 The context of local cultural, and environmental, influences on persons, families, and communities, is paramount in our research thinking.
 Each worker is given extensive practical training to ensure she is not only sensitive to the respondent, but also understands the context in which the responses are given.

 BMRF is now working towards formal hypothesis testing research in collaboration with other NGO partners and government social welfare departments.